Congratulations - you have completed .

 Question 28 Explanation:

-Before any arguments happen in open court, both sides submit written briefs outlining their claims and arguments as they pertain to the case.
-This gives the Supreme Court Justices the opportunity to build familiarity with the case, assemble relevant background information, and prepare questions to ask the lawyers.
+Before any arguments happen in open court, both sides submit written briefs outlining their claims and arguments pertaining to the case.
+This gives the Supreme Court Justices the opportunity to become familiar with the case, assemble relevant background information, and prepare questions for the lawyers.

 What process do the Supreme Court Justices follow to come to their decisions?